Trump, Biden fight over the raging virus, climate and race

 The president, who promised a vaccine within weeks, said the worst problems are in states with Democratic governors, a contention at odds with rising cases in states that voted for Trump in 2016.
 Biden, meanwhile, vowed that his administration would defer to scientists on battling the pandemic and said that Trump’s divisive approach on suffering states hindered the nation’s response.

 “I don’t look at this in terms of the way he does — blue states and red states,” Biden said.
 “They’re all the United States.
-And look at all the states that are having such a spike in the coronavirus–they’re the red states.”
+And look at all the states that are having such a spike in the coronavirus — they’re the red states.”

 After a first debate defined by angry interruptions, the Thursday event featured a mostly milder tone.
 And in a campaign defined by ugly personal attacks, the night featured a surprising amount of substantive policy debate as the two broke sharply on the environment, foreign policy, immigration and racial justice.